Babette Babich: Work

 In addition to philosophy of science inspired by Nietzsche, Paul Feyerabend, Ludwik Fleck, etc., Babich writes on AI, philosophy of technology as well as philosophy of art, including philosophy of music, museum culture and poetics, film, television, and digital media, as well as life-size bronzes in antiquity (Greek sculpture), and the stylistic (and political) difference between analytic and continental philosophy.

 Over the years, Babich has contributed to contemporary debates in philosophy of science as well as the history of science and sociology of science and has written on ecology, especially aether (she is part of Aaron Michael Smith and Jordan Kokot's multimedia art project, field|guide) and animal philosophy.
-She specializes in the writings of Nietzsche, Heidegger, and Hölderlin and she engages the work of Theodor Adorno, Giorgio Agamben, Günther Anders, Paul Feyerabend, Bruno Latour, Georges Bataille, Jean Baudrillard, Ludwik Fleck, Ivan Illich, Paul Virilio, Peter Sloterdijk, and Slavoj Žižek.

-Babich is the author of a range of studies foregrounding the role of politics in institutional philosophy, particularly the analytic-continental divide but also on the question of gender and agism.
-A student of Hans-Georg Gadamer and Jacques Taminiaux, she also worked with Jacob Taubes and Paul Feyerabend among others.
-As an undergraduate, she studied biology at Stony Brook University (one of her first teachers was the prize-winning microbiologist, Edwin Battley) along with David Allison, Don Ihde, and Patrick Aidan Heelan in philosophy.

 In 1995, she founded the journal New Nietzsche Studies, echoing the title of the 1974 book, The New Nietzsche, the continentally minded collection edited by David Blair Allison (1944-2016).